Richard-Sti/csiborgtools/README.md

 ### Enviromental dependence of galaxy properties
 - [ ] Calculate the SPH density field for CSiBORG1.
 - [x] Check that the velocity-field flipping of x and z coordinates is correct.
-- [ ] Evaluate and share the density field for SDSS & SDSSxALFALFA for both CSiBORG2 and random fields.
+- [x] Evaluate and share the density field for SDSS and SDSSxALFALFA for both CSiBORG2 and random fields.
 - [ ] Check and verify the density field of galaxy colours (cannot do this now!
 Glamdring is super slow.)

 #### Calculated data